drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

 # Notes

 - **First-Time Run**: The first time you run the mobile application, it may take a long time to start.
 This is normal as dependencies are being initialized.
-- **Troubleshooting**: If you encounter an issue where the first run works but subsequent runs fail, you can try running the following command to resolve it:
+- **Troubleshooting for mac**: If you encounter an issue where the first run works but subsequent runs fail, you can try running the following command to resolve it:
   ```bash
   pkill node
   ```